ai03-2725/random-keyboard-parts.pretty/README.md

-# Molex-0548190589.pretty
+# random-keyboard-parts.pretty
-KiCad Footprint and Schematic modules for Molex 0548190589 Mini-USB connector
+KiCad Footprint and Schematic modules for random components that don't fit in their own repo

-Also houses miscellaneous keyboard footprint parts as needed